junxit/us-congress-bills-116/derived/amendments.md

 ### 20 U.S.C. § 1070e

-> in subsection (h), as so redesignated, by striking “such sums as may be necessary for fiscal year 2009” and inserting “$200,000,000 for fiscal year 2021”.
+> in subsection (g), by striking “such sums as may be necessary for fiscal year 2009” and inserting “$200,000,000 for fiscal year 2021”.

 | | |
 |---|---|